Microtia

 2. Framework Creation

-– Cartilage is sculpted or implant is prepared based on the opposite ear’s anatomy.
+Cartilage is sculpted or the implant is prepared based on the anatomy of the opposite ear.

 3. Implantation and Shaping

-– The new ear structure is placed under the skin.
+The newly created ear framework is positioned beneath the skin.

 Ideal Age for Microtia Surgery

-Surgery is timed based on cartilage development and the child’s physical and emotional readiness.
+The timing of surgery depends on cartilage development as well as the child’s physical and emotional readiness.

-• The overall success rate of microtia surgery is between 85% and 95%
+• The success rate of microtia surgery is approximately 85–95%

-• Outcomes are best when performed by experienced specialists
+• Results are best when surgery is performed by experienced specialists

-• Aesthetic results and patient satisfaction are generally high
+• Patient satisfaction and aesthetic outcomes are generally very high

 • Hearing restoration may require separate procedures